Sidetrack-CA/12-bamazon/README.md

 # 12-bamazon
 Bamazon!

+* NPM Packages Used:
+- mysql
+- inquirer

 There is a video walkthrough (without comentary) showing the following:

 1. The node screen displaying all of the items in the data base prompting the user to choose which one to purchase.